 The amendment applies retrospectively from 25 March 2020.
 The Resource Management Amendment Act 2020 has removed the expiry date of these provisions, so they will apply on a permanent basis.

 Emails to RMQueries@mfe.govt.nz are being monitored and logged for response.
 Where appropriate, we will direct local authorities to these and subsequent FAQs in lieu of an individually tailored response.
 We believe that this will provide local authorities with the most expedient and transparent response, while enabling us to focus our capacity and capability on questions that require a tailored response.

 I still have questions or issues in relation to COVID-19 and the environment.
 How do I find out more?

-The Ministry for the Environment will continue to produce guidance throughout the COVID-19 response.
-This guidance will be provided on our website and you can contact us via email at RMQueries@mfe.govt.nz or contact your relationship manager if you have further questions.
+Contact the Ministry via email at RMQueries@mfe.govt.nz or contact your relationship manager if you have further questions.

 The COVID-19 Recovery (Fast-track Consenting) Act 2020 introduced a short-term consenting process to fast-track projects that can boost employment and economic recovery.